msoumik78/msoumik78.github.io/_posts/2021-02-05-graphql-using-springboot.markdown

 GraphQL is an alternate approach in which the backend can be queried based on the data required by frontend and hence the entire data model can be pulled in a single remote call.
 This approach was first used by Facebook and it is gaining popularity at many places.

+# Simple GraphQL implementation using SpringBoot and querying a relational DB

 Below are the steps you can follow to build a simple but effective Spring boot based graphQL solution:
 - First import the following dependencies dependencies in your pom.
 Essentially, they bootstrap a servlet which receives all the graphql invocations.